vitaliikovalkovskyi/E-Journal/README.md

 - **Django** — a web development framework for Python.
 - **JavaScript (JS)** — a programming language for creating interactive web pages.
 - **SQLite3** — a lightweight relational database.

+## Project Description

+This project is an electronic journal system with student and teacher registration functionality.
+The system includes the following features:

+- **Admin**: The administrator can create students, groups, teachers, and subjects.
+The admin can also assign students to groups, groups to subjects, and teachers to subjects.
+- **Teacher**: Teachers can enter grades for students.
+- **Student**: Students can log in to their accounts and view only their own grades.